 Mapping between Slack channels and Box folders also applies to users: channel members who have authorized the Box for Slack app become editing collaborators of the associated Box folder.

-This mapping is maintained up to date by the Box for Slack app.
-Changes in Slack that will be reflected in Box include:
+This mapping is maintained up-to-date by the Box for Slack app.
+Changes in Slack reflected in Box include:

-- Channel moved to a different Workspace, renamed or deleted
+- Channels moved to a different Workspace, renamed or deleted.

-Slack message and file retention policies will not be automatically applied to the content stored in Box.
+Slack message and file retention policies are not automatically applied to the content stored in Box.
 We recommend setting a Box retention policy for Slack folders independently.

-For large channels of 1000 members or more, the most common purpose of file sharing is to broadcast information rather than to invite to collaboration editing its contents.
-Therefore, the folder for channels of 1000 members or more have a Shared Link in People in your company can view mode generated instead of channel members set as editing collaborators.
+For large channels (1000 or more members), the most common purpose of file sharing is to broadcast information rather than to invite to collaborate on editing its contents.
+Therefore, the folder for channels of 1000 or more members have a generated Shared Link in People in your company can view scope instead of channel members set as editing collaborators.

 - Your organization must have a Slack-assigned CSM.